 With the exception of New Year’s Day, if a holiday falls on a Sunday, the following day is treated as a holiday instead.
 It is not a legal requirement that public holidays are specified as days off but would be highly unusual for salaried employees of foreign employers to not be given the day off.

-Vacation benefits in Japan
+Vacation Days in Japan

 In Japan, employers are required to grant annual paid leave of at least 10 days upon completion of 6 months’ employment.
 The entitlement increases by 1 day per year for the following 2 years and by 2 days per year thereafter, up to a maximum of 20 days per year.
 Unused annual leave expires after 2 years if not used.

-Sick Leave in Japan
+Japan Sick Leave

 An employer is not generally required to grant paid leave to an employee who is absent from work as a result of illness or injury, unless the work rules or employment contract provide otherwise.